biblius/hextacy/README.md

   }
   ```

-So far we've been showcasing a simple actix handler, so let's get to the good stuff.
+So far we've been showcasing a simple handler, so let's get to the good stuff.

 Notice that we have a `ServiceContract` bound in our handler.
-Services define their api through contract traits:
+Services execute business the business:

 - **service.rs**